 Writing data to the device uses the write() function:

-If reading data from the device, the read() function is used.
+If reading data from the device, we use the read() function.

 Ending the I2C transmission requires this function:

 See I2C example below for a specific use of the Wire library.